Radiation Health Risks

 The nuclear responsibility movement is very accessible.
-There is an organization for everyone.
+There is something for everyone.

 Own A Geiger Counter

 This is a great preventative measure since we cannot detect ionizing radiation with our senses.
 It is especially helpful if you or someone you know works around radioactive materials, such as in hospitals or nuclear power facilities.
 Though it is unlikely that your home and surrounding areas have dangerous levels of radiation, early detection could save you and your community a great deal of hardship.
 Plus, having peace of mind goes a long way.
 In the event of a nuclear emergency, you will have a useful tool for detection at your disposal and hopefully you will already be on iodine supplementation,

 These measures are for normal circumstances.
 In the event of a nuclear emergency much more needs to be considered.
 You may want to have an understanding of subjects like radiation shielding, survival essentials, and adequate food storage.